crandmck/test/README.md

 ## Sharing resources between zones

-Within a zone you may use resources that are "owned" by any ancestor zones.
+Within a zone you may use resources that are "owned" by ancestor zones.
 So this is okay:

 ```js
 var server = http.createServer().listen(1234);